 Research: papers focusing on a clearly specified research topic supported by a rationale, including a brief literature review.
 The thrust may be empirical or theoretical.
 The methodology should be clearly outlined as well as the actual or potential findings.

-Research and Development: papers focusing on the development of applications and programmes integrating CALL.
-The research should be original and may emphasize practice rather than research.
-They may also be based on projects either completed or under development (European, national, local).
+Research and Development: papers focusing on the development of pedagogies, programmes and projects in technology-rich environments.
+The research should be original and may emphasise practice rather than research.

-Reflective Practice: papers dealing with the integration of ICT in different contexts and for different purposes.
+Reflective Practice: practice-oriented papers dealing with the integration of technologies in different contexts and for different purposes.
 The reflection could take the form of evaluation or action-research.
-Proposals should include elements that are of relevance beyond the context of the practice described.
+Proposals should include elements that are of relevance beyond the context of the practice described

 Symposia consist of three or four papers on a similar topic, proposed and organised by a chairperson, and should normally address the conference theme.
 Sessions last for 90 minutes, with NO changeover during the symposium.
 The proposal should outline the purpose of the symposium, the names and institutions of the participants, with a sentence mentioning what aspect of the main problem that each will address.

 Submissions for symposia from EUROCALL SIGs are particularly welcome, with a view to promote their work to the conference delegates and encourage participation in the SIGs.
-Current EUROCALL SIGs are: Teacher Education, Virtual Worlds, Natural Language Processing, CorpusCall, Computer Mediated Communication, and Mobile-Assisted Language Learning.
+Current EUROCALL SIGs are: Teacher Education, Virtual Worlds and Serious Gaming, iCALL, CorpusCall, Computer Mediated Communication, Less-widely Taught Languages, Mobile-Assisted Language Learning, Graduate Students, LMOOC.

 This year's conference will again offer a forum for the showcasing and dissemination of EU-funded projects.
 Each project will be allocated a 30 minute slot, including questions.